 Impact-after the passage of some time, the amount of time differs for different people, there is impact.
 Impact normally involves the realization that "I could have been killed" or "This was a grave tragedy."
 These thoughts and the feelings that accompany them can be overwhelming.
-Employees should not be returned to full duty while they are working through any overwhelming impact of a traumatic incident.
-Departments should have policy directives which provide for administrative or other appropriate leave until an experienced psychologist evaluates and clears the person for return to duty.
+EMS personnel should never be returned to full duty while they are working through any overwhelming impact of a traumatic incident.
+EMS agencies should have policy directives which provide for administrative or other appropriate leave until an experienced EMS psychologist evaluates and clears the EMS personnel for return to duty.